• Navigator

 Citation styles used at FSV UK

-At FSV UK, according to the Dean’s Measure it is recommended to use the style of the ČSN ISO 690 Standard for citation; except for IMS, most institutes use this standard for student works.
+At FSV UK it is recommended to use the style of the ČSN ISO 690 Standard for citation; except for IMS, most institutes use this standard for student works.
 IMS then prescribes a standard based on the Chicago Manual of Style for student works, which it adjusts for the Czech language (for detailed instructions see the Notice of the director of the institute no. 21/20).
 Among other things, you may encounter the requirement for APA Style.
 We will take a closer look at ISO 690, APA Style and Chicago Style, and will look at what it means to cite according to Harvard.

 Share on: Facebook Share on: Twitter